 Concerns around cyber-crime, privacy breach, and super-sized data collection have been growing steadily.
 August saw a real focus on this area in Gary’s work and speaking engagements, in Sydney and Auckland.

-As well as advising new payment technology and cryptocurrency service providers in 2018, Gary presented at two events, and also hosted the Privacy Commission (John Edwards) at Akarana Chambers for a fascinating fireside chat about the looming law reforms and regulatory priorities in John’s work.
+As well as advising new payment technology and cryptocurrency service providers in 2018, Gary presented at two events, and also hosted the Privacy Commissioner (John Edwards) at Akarana Chambers for a fascinating fireside chat about the looming law reforms and regulatory priorities in John’s work.

 Speaking to the Chartered Accountants Australia & NZ major forensic accounting conference in Sydney, Gary worked with attendees on sharpening tools in the cyber-fraud environment, and methods of trying to “follow the virtual money” – if you can assemble the right team of experts and move quick enough!